-West Belfast fire: Extensive damage caused to living room and kitchen
+West Belfast: House badly damaged in Mourneview Court fire

 - Published

-Extensive damage has been caused to the living room and the kitchen of a house in west Belfast following a fire.
+Police have appealed for information following a fire at a house in west Belfast on Friday.

-Police said they were informed by the NI Fire and Rescue Service at about 03:00 BST on Friday of a fire at property in the Mourneview Court area.
+They said they received a report from the Northern Ireland Fire and Rescue Service at about 03:00 BST.

-Smoke damage was also caused to the upstairs of the house.
+Extensive damage was caused to the living room and the kitchen of the property in the Mourneview Court area and smoke damage was also caused to the upstairs of the house, police said.

-There were no reports of any injuries, and no-one was inside the house at the time of the incident.
-A man in his 30s was arrested.
+There was no-one inside the house at the time and no injuries reported.

-Police said the man was arrested on suspicion of possessing an offensive weapon in a public place, criminal damage, and arson being reckless as to whether life would be endangered.
+A man in his 30s was arrested on suspicion of possessing an offensive weapon in a public place, criminal damage, and arson being reckless as to whether life would be endangered.

 He has been released on police bail pending further inquiries.